-4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations.

-As at the date of this Prospectus, the ACD acts as manager or authorised corporate director of the authorised unit trusts and investment companies with variable capital as listed in Appendix 9.
+- 4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 4.1.4 As at the date of this Prospectus, the ACD acts as manager or authorised corporate director of the authorised funds set out in Appendix 9.